octosoft/octoscan/README.md

 For uploading the produced scan files we recommend that you install curl if it's not already installed.

+**_NOTE:_** The indicated download link is for test and integration only.
+Of course, in production environments you should load the scanner from a controlled location inside your network.

 #### Download using curl

 ```sh